microsoft/trident/docs/Reference/Host-Configuration/API-Reference/AbVolumePair.md

 A unique identifier for the volume pair.

 This is a user defined string that allows to link the volume pair to the results in the Host Status and to the mount points.
-The identifier needs to be unique across all types of devices, not just AB Volume Pairs.
+The identifier needs to be unique across all types of devices, not just A/B Volume Pairs.

 | Characteristic | Value             |
 | -------------- | ----------------- |